Mindfulness and Money in Retirement

 Money is deferred time.
 It is a medium of exchange where work/time is stored.

-Usually, people say money is a medium of exchange for goods and services.
-Yes, it is that, but what it really is: Time.
+People usually say money is a medium of exchange for goods and services.
+Yes, it is that, but what it really is is time.
 Money is Time.

 Money is merely a commodity, which makes it truly fungible.
 It doesn’t matter what you did to earn it, where it came from, and it certainly doesn’t matter where it goes.
 Money is deferred time.

-So when you are getting rich, you use your time in exchange for money.
+So, when you get rich, you use your time in exchange for money.
 Staying rich is more complicated than that.
-But staying rich might be closer than you think when you understand to concept of enough.
+But staying rich might be closer than you think when you understand the concept of enough.

-After you decide to invest, you must select your asset allocation and then individual assets.
+After deciding to invest, you must select your asset allocation and individual assets.
 Some jump to asset investing, and their asset allocation is the haphazard collection of investments they wind up with.

 But for a DIY investor, we know what to invest in because we know what returns we are trying to get.